3 best practices for platform and marketplace payments

-Usually we talk about platform business models in the context of an eBay or an Etsy, where sellers connect to shoppers under one brand umbrella.
+Usually we talk about platform business models in the context of marketplaces such as eBay or an Etsy, where sellers connect to shoppers under one brand umbrella.
 In SKIDATA's case, its platform provides access solutions to other businesses.
 With 10,000 installations in over 100 countries, and multiple users of differing sizes and verticals, SKIDATA is a wide-reaching platform like no other.

 "The superior technology stack, tailored APIs, and platform scalability played a key role in the decision to work with Adyen.”